 Try using disco dust in the center of edible flowers.
 The chunky nature of the dust makes a fabulous feature in the center of flowers, and you may use a little royal icing to glue the thick particles into place.

-How to Use Luster Dust
+How to Use Luster Dust?

 If you use molds to make candies or chocolates, try dry brushing the luster dust into the mold before filling it.
 The effect imparts a glorious shimmer across the finished item and looks impressive.

 Don’t mix your powders with water because it forms a sticky, unusable mess.
 The water dissolves the luster dust, and it won’t retain its gorgeous shimmer.
 However, I always seem to have the odd bottle of vodka hanging around my store cupboards, and vodka proves the ideal medium to use when you want to paint with these gorgeous powders.
+You can also make gummy bears out of vodka.

 Alcohol-based extracts, like lemon extract, preserve the intense colors of luster dust, and you may mix them to achieve the consistency you desire easily.
 However, use only a few drops of vodka at a time because it doesn’t take much to turn your powders into the paint.

 The first application of luster dust to your cake may be subtle.
 However, if you require a more intense effect, you can apply multiple coats to the cake.
 Mix your powder with vodka or lemon extract and apply it to the surface of your iced cake.
 Once it dries, you may apply multiple layers to your cake until you achieve the desired effect.
 However, it remains essential to leave each layer dry before you apply the next.
+It allows you to proceed to the next layer without worries about distorting the underneath.

-Spray and shake
+3. Spray and Shake

 If you have a food-grade airbrushing machine, you can mix the dust with alcohol and spray it across your creations.
 This results in a gorgeous, even finish that looks very professional.

 However, you may place your homemade candies in a container with a tightly fitting lid for fast results.
-Sprinkle in a bit of dust, close the lid and shake it up!
+Sprinkle in a bit of dust, close the lid, and shake it up!
 This results in a fabulous coating of glittery goodness without any mess.

 Natural light may result in your powder’s color fading.
 So, store your powders in a cool place in airtight containers.